essinghigh/opencode-dynamic-context-pruning/README.md

   "enabled": true,
   // Enable debug logging to ~/.config/opencode/logs/dcp/
   "debug": false,
-  // Show toast notifications when a new version is available "showUpdateToasts": true,
   // Summary display: "off", "minimal", or "detailed" "pruningSummary": "detailed",
   // Strategies for pruning tokens from chat history